dingjamesj/dingjamesj/README.md

 Hi, I am James Ding.

-- I was born in Toronto, and I grew up in suburban Akron Ohio.
+- I was born in Scarborough, Toronto, and I grew up in northeastern Ohio.
-- I am enrolled at the University of Waterloo for Honors Computer Engineering.
+- I am at the University of Waterloo for Honors Computer Engineering.

 Have a good day.